keith2018/SoftGLRender/README.md

 # SoftGLRender

-Tiny C++ Software Renderer/Rasterizer, It implements the GPU's main rendering pipeline, including point, line, and polygon drawing, texture mapping, and emulates vertex shaders and fragment shaders, 3D models (GLTF) are loaded by [assimp](https://github.com/assimp/assimp), and using [GLM](https://github.com/g-truc/glm) as math library.
-The project also adds OpenGL and Vulkan renderers implementation, so you can switch between them in real time while running.
+Tiny C++ software renderer/rasterizer that implements the main steps of the GPU rendering pipeline, including point, line and polygon rasterization, texture mapping, depth testing, color blending, etc., and emulates vertex shaders and fragment shaders using C++, 3D models (GLTF) are loaded by [Assimp](https://github.com/assimp/assimp), and using [GLM](https://github.com/g-truc/glm) as math library.
+The project also adds OpenGL and Vulkan renderers implementation, you can switch between them (Software/OpenGL/Vulkan) in real time while running.

 The purpose of this project is to provide a starting point for developers who want to learn about modern graphics programming.

 <div align="center">